matpl2/Disaster-pipeline/README.md

 # Project 2 - Disaster Pipeline
 This file is a documentation file for an exercise performed as a part of Data Scientist NanoDegree project 2 - Disaster Response Pipelines.
+Code in this project deploys web application.
+Applicationan alyzes disaster data from Figure Eight to build a model for an API that classifies disaster messages.

+## Code
-## Code is stored in folder workspace.
+Code is stored in folder workspace.
 It has following structure:

 - app
 | - template